-Per herd each 10 consecutively sent survey cards form a management group.
-The observations in this management group are compared with one another.
-By dividing the observations of a herd in management groups, the possible difference in scoring over time by the farmer is taken care of.
-Differences may arise as a consequence of a change in the personal definition of calving ease and birth weight of the calf by the farmer, a change of the person completing the survey, a change in the kind of cows or a change of circumstances in the herd.
-If three years after the return of the first survey the number of 10 has not been reached yet, the group is closed after all.
+Before 2007, per herd all sent survey cards during a year formed a management group.
+If the minimum of 10 was not reached within a year, the period was extended till the minimum was reached.
+The period was extended to a maximum of three years.
+The observations in this management group were compared with one another.
+By dividing the observations of a herd in management groups, the possible difference in scoring over time by the farmer was taken care of.
+Differences could have arisen as a consequence of a change in the personal definition of calving ease and birth weight of the calf by the farmer, a change of the person completing the survey, a change in the kind of cows, or a change of circumstances in the herd.
+If three years after the return of the first survey the number of 10 had not been reached yet, the group was closed after all.